Back to First Alert Guides

 At a glance — most common causes

-• One detector in the chain has dust buildup or a failing sensor causing a false trigger
+• One detector with dust buildup or a failing sensor false-triggering

-• An end-of-life detector (over 10 years old) is sending malfunction signals on the interconnect wire
+• An end-of-life detector (10+ years) sending malfunction signals

-• Wiring issue on the red interconnect wire causing voltage spikes
+• Wiring issue on the red interconnect wire (voltage spikes)

 Expert Review & Technical Scope